 WHAT ACTION ARE YOU REQUESTING FROM THE BOARD?
 None.
-This is a training and information presentation
+This is for training and information purposes only.

-EXECUTIVE SUMMARY:

-County Counsel will present a powerpoint presentation providing an overview of county governance, legal authority, and legal requirements of the board of county commissioners.
+EXECUTIVE SUMMARY: County Counsel will present a PowerPoint presentation providing an overview of County governance, legal authority, and legal requirements of the board of county commissioners.